 Autonomous vehicles, facilitated route

-“In the future, autonomous vehicles will be able to make regular journeys across the country without a driver.
-Obviously in specially set up areas of public highways ”, the document reads.
+"In the future, autonomous vehicles will be able to make regular journeys across the country without a driver.
+Obviously in specially prepared areas of public highways," the document reads.
 "The federal government decides that further steps must be taken to introduce appropriate systems into regular operations in order to explore the potential of this technology and provide an opportunity for the public to participate."

 The bill has yet to go through the upper house, the Bundesrat, and will come into effect in 2022.
 It also lists potential applications for robotic vehicles: passenger transport, business travel, logistics, freight delivery, employee transport and flights to medical centers and nursing homes.